 - B. An employee must obtain the supervisor's approval prior to working overtime.
 In exceptional or emergency circumstances where overtime is required and there is not opportunity to obtain supervisory authorization an employee must report the hours worked, purpose, and circumstances to the supervisor during the employee's next scheduled shift. - C. Overtime is defined as hours worked in excess of forty (40) hours in a work week or hours worked in excess of those regularly scheduled in a full-time shift, excluding authorized meal periods.
 Part-time employees will be paid overtime for hours worked in excess of forty (40) hours in a work week, or hours worked in excess of their regularly scheduled shift or eight (8) hours in a day, whichever is greater.
-Except as noted in paragraphs C, D and E below, overtime compensation shall be at one and one-half (11⁄2) of the employee's regular hourly rate of pay including hourly premium and bonus wages. - 1.
-Sick Leave will not be counted in calculating hours worked.
-Other paid time off will be counted in calculating hours worked. - D. An employee may request and earn compensatory time off in lieu of paid time.
+Except as noted in paragraphs D, E and F below, overtime compensation shall be at one and one-half (11⁄2) of the employee's regular hourly rate of pay including hourly premium and bonus wages. - D. An employee may request and earn compensatory time off in lieu of paid time.
 Compensatory time shall be accumulated at the rate of one and one-half (11⁄2) hour accumulation for each hour worked, not to exceed a total accumulation of eighty (80) hours of compensatory time.
 Accumulated compensatory overtime must be taken before any accumulated vacation time is used and is to be taken under the same terms and conditions as vacation. - E. Overtime/compensatory time payment shall be as defined above except that continuous overtime worked in excess of eight (8) hours shall be compensated at two (2) times the regular hourly rate of pay and continuous overtime worked in excess of sixteen (16) hours shall be compensated at two and one-half (21⁄2) times the regular rate. - F. An employee who is required to work overtime on Sundays or a District holiday will be paid at the rate of two (2) times the regular hourly rate.